dustinpfister/blog_posts/_posts/lodash_sum.md

 ### 4.2 - Objects.values

 Yet another method to keep in mind when using objects in general is the Object.values static method.
+This static method can be used to take an object and return an array of value for each public key.
+If each public key value is a number that I want to create a sum from this will then work to give me an array of numbers to which I can then pass to lodash sum, or use one of the native options.

 ```js
 // and object with named keys rather than and array